cogentcore/cogent/README.md

 * Initially will be relying on basic syntax highlighting via https://github.com/alecthomas/chroma, but to provide more advanced IDE-level functionality, a flexible dynamic parsing framework is envisioned, based on the GoKi tree (ki) structures.
 This will provide multi-pass robust AST (abstract syntax tree) level parsing of supported languages, and the goal is to make the parser fully GUI editable to support "easy" extension to new languages.

-# TODO

-* keyfun does not apply for editing just the keys -- need to edit the value too..

-* add more other languages: ??

-* Need some way of selecting the tabs via keyboard -- maybe just go back to having it focus on tabs for panel nav keys, but it is nicer to go directly to the relevant panel.  but then need another key..